Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 The high-tech minimalist style is prevalent throughout its interiors, and the tiny capsules offer an affordable yet drastically different accommodation than traditional hotels.

 So, if you are not put off by sleeping in a small space, staying here is a great way to start your journey in Japan.
+The capsule hotels are a must-try!

-The eco-hotel is located in the Soberania National Park, just a 25-minute drive from Panama City and meters away from the rainforest's canopy.
+The eco-hotel is located in the Soberania National Park, just a 25-minute drive from Panama City and meters from the rainforest's canopy.

 On the rooftop with the sizeable yellow sphere, you have a 360-degree view of the surrounding jungle, and in the distance, you can see Panama City.

-Green canopies cover the floors below the rooftop.
-You can hear the sounds of the jungle inside your room.
-Sloths are sleeping in the tall trees around the hotel, while the red-necked tamarins – cute monkeys with angry faces – jump from branch to branch.
+Sloths sleep in the tall trees around the hotel, while the red-necked tamarins – cute monkeys with angry faces – jump from branch to branch.

 Giraffe Manor isn't just a romantic name.
 This 1930s estate is home to tame giraffes who like to poke their heads through the restaurant windows to see what you're up to.